motleyagency/influxdb-incremental-restore/README.md

 CLI for incrementally restoring incremental InfluxDB backups

 Usage
-  $ influxdb-incremental-restore -db <db_name> <options> <path-to-backups>
+$ influxdb-incremental-restore <options> <path-to-backups>

 Options
   [ -host <host> ]: Host and port for InfluxDB OSS instance.
 Default value is '127.0.0.1'.
 Required for remote connections.
 Example: -host 127.0.0.1
   [ -port <port> ]: Host and port for InfluxDB OSS instance.
 Default value is '8088'.
 Required for restore/backup connections.
 Example: -port 8088
   [ -portHttp <port> ]: Host and port for InfluxDB OSS instance.
 Default value is '8086'.
 Required for Api connections.
-Example: -portHttp 8086
+Example: -port 8086
   [ -db <db_name>]: Name of the database to be restored from the backup.
 Required.
   [ -newdb <newdb_name> ]: Name of the database into which the archived data will be imported on the target system.
 If not specified, then the value for -db is used.
 The new database name must be unique to the target system.
   [ -rp <rp_name> ]: Name of the retention policy from the backup that will be restored.
 Requires that -db is set.
 If not specified, all retention policies will be used.
   [ -newrp <newrp_name> ]: Name of the retention policy to be created on the target system.
 Requires that -rp is set.
 If not specified, then the -rp value is used.
   [ -shard <shard_ID> ]: Shard ID of the shard to be restored.
 If specified, then -db and -rp are required.
   [ -password <password> ]: Password to connect to the server.
   [ -username <username> ]: Username to connect to the server.
   [ -ssl ]: Use https for requests.
   [ -unsafeSsl ]: Set this when connecting to the cluster using https and not use SSL verification.
   [ -pps ] How many points per second the import will allow.
 By default it is zero and will not throttle importing.
+[ -useTargetMeasurements] Use measurements from target database, use if you get errors like '... input field "<field>" on measurement "<measurement>" is type float, already exists as type integer... '
   [ -concurrency <number> ]: Amount of concurrent requests to the database.
 Default is 1.
-[ -measurements <meas1;meas2> ]: measurement list (separated by semicolon)
-[ -fields <'field1::type,field2::type;field1::type,field2::type'> ]: field lists, same amount as measurements or empty (separated by comma and semicolon)

-General commands:
   [ --version ]: Display version and exit
   [ --help ]: Display this help

 Examples
+  $ influxdb-incremental-restore -db old-database ./backups
   $ influxdb-incremental-restore -db old-database ./backups # restores old-database
   $ influxdb-incremental-restore -db old-database -newdb new-database # restores old-database as new-database
-  $ influxdb-incremental-restore -db old-database -measurements outdoor_temperatures;indoor_temperatures
-  $ influxdb-incremental-restore -db old-database -measurements 'temperature::float;temperature::integer,humidity::integer'
+  $ influxdb-incremental-restore -db old-database -useTargetMeasurements
   $ influxdb-incremental-restore --version
   $ influxdb-incremental-restore --help
 ```